HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 I can give you the answers straight away:
 - Yes, you can resize images with several dotNet packages.
-- The best package to use depends on your use case
+- The best package depends on your use case

 ## Boundary conditions

 This test:

 - uses 12 pictures of 500kB size each, ~1280 x ~900 px by [Bertrand Le Roy](https://devblogs.microsoft.com/dotnet/net-core-image-processing/).
 - resizes to thumbnail size (~80px), small (320px) and medium (768px) sizes
 - benchmarks the loading, resizing and saving operations with Benchmark.NET
 - uses .NET 8 (LTS)